 Only one score per subject can be included for a student in a single year.
 In some cases, there are multiple or duplicate test scores for the same student and subject in the same year.
 When multiple test events are found, USBE treats only one test event as official for reporting and accountability.
-The tiebreaker rules for which test is included in USBE calculations are as follows:
+The tie-breaker rules for which test is included in USBE calculations are as follows:

 - 1. Preference for tests with an overall score, - 2.
 Preference for tests with a higher grade level (e.g., students who take Math 8 and Secondary Math I in the same year, preference will be given to the Secondary Math I score), - 3.
 Preference for tests with a status of complete, then partially complete, then expired, then invalidated, - 4.
-Number of responses. - 4.
-Invalidated Tests.
+Number of item responses.

+4. Invalidated Tests.
 When a test is considered invalid by the LEA or USBE, the test status is flagged with the appropriate participation code (203 or 303; see Appendix A).
 Invalid tests are not included in participation, achievement, or growth calculations.

-Tests should be considered invalid under very rare circumstances, such as when an incorrect test is given, a test is determined invalid due to an inappropriate administration/ethical violation, or a student is caught cheating.
-For more information, please reference the test administration manual for each specific assessment.
+Tests should be considered invalid under very rare circumstances, such as when an incorrect test is given, a test is determined invalid due to an inappropriate or unstandardized administration/ethical violation, or a student is caught cheating.
+For more information on standardized testing procedures and invalidation, please reference the test administration manual for each specific assessment.